troglobit/libite/README.md

     sudo make install-strip
     sudo ldconfig

-**Note:** When checking code from GitHub, use <kbd>./autogen.sh</kbd> to generate a `configure` script.
+**Note:** When checking out code from GIT, use <kbd>./autogen.sh</kbd>
+to generate a `configure` script.
 It is a generated file and otherwise only included in released tarballs.

 [1]: https://github.com/troglobit/finit